tdauth/g2-mod-sonja/README.md

 * Sleep with her to regenerate and or to change the time of day.
 * New rune item to summon her anywhere.
 * Sonja has only 90 mana maximum since she supports the hero now.
+* Can check the newly added skill "Womanizer".

 ## Modified Files